carneades/carneades-3/doc/manual/opinions.md

 The rest of this section explains briefly how the comparison is computed.

 All of the arguments modeled in the argument graph are tagged with the keys of source documents in which the argument has been made, from the corpus of source documents used by the analysts to construct the graph.^[These keys are stored in the "source" property of the metadata of arguments.
 The keys are the identifiers of the metadata records for documents in the references section of the argument graph.]
 These documents do not merely cite or quote the argument.
 They express agreement with the argument, by claiming that the premises and the conclusion of the argument are true.
 Since the arguments are linked to their conclusion and premises in the argument graph, it is easy to compute from the source metadata of arguments the set of claims, i.e. statements claimed to be true or false, in each source document.
-These claims are then compared to your opinions, based on your answers to the poll questions.^[The similarity of opinions is calculated using the "Euclidean distance" metric described in the book "Programming Collective Intelligence" by Tony Segram, published by O'Reilly in 2007.]
+These claims are then compared to your opinions, based on your answers to the poll questions.^[The similarity of opinions is calculated using the "Euclidean distance" metric [@Seagaran:2007, pp. 9-15]